-What’s more talented than a dog’s brain that is always in a learning state?
+What’s more marvelous than a dog’s brain that is always in a learning state?
 We often think of the puppy’s sensitive period as a window of time that permanently “shuts close” once the time frame has elapsed, but sometimes we forget that dogs are always learning.
 Saying that the window of opportunity for puppy socialization closes shut within a certain time frame ignores the beauty of the neuroplasticity of a dog’s brain.
 Rather than closing shut, a more accurate description may be that the opportunity to absorb and retain may be only significantly diminished, as there is always space for new neural connections to be formed, things just become more challenging past a certain time frame, experts say.

 Like Learning a New Language